-Menzies School of Health Research Director, Professor Alan Cass was this week named the 2013 TJ Neale Award recipient by the Australian and New Zealand Society of Nephrology (ANZSN).
+Menzies School of Health Research Director, Professor Alan Cass was yesterday conferred the 2013 TJ Neale Award by the Australian and New Zealand Society of Nephrology (ANZSN) as part of their 49th Annual Scientific Meeting held in Brisbane.

 The TJ Neale award recognises outstanding contribution to the field of nephrological science.